afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 2. Use the reference provided below to answer the following questions:
    Reference: [Synchronization Objects](http://www.albahari.com/threading/part2.aspx)
    1. What are commonly used blocking methods in threads?
-   2. What is the difference between spinning and bloking?
+   2. What is the difference between spinning and blocking?
 Which one is not efficient?
    3. What is a lock?
 Why do we need a lock?
 3. If you do not have experience with linked lists, read this tutorial to gain knowledge about linked list in C#:
    Tutorial: [Linked Lists in C#](https://www.dotnetperls.com/linkedlist)